 Couchsurfing reviews are helpful if you aren’t too sure whether the platform is for you.
-After 5 years, my couchsurfing experience has been vast.
-Here, I will elaborate on what is Couchsurfing and provide a review of Couchsurfing and some tips 🙂
+After 5 years, my Couchsurfing experience has been vast.
+Here, I will elaborate on what is Couchsurfing and provide a review of the Couchsurfing app and some safety tips 🙂

 Traveling on a budget is often thought to be limiting.
 It is true that less money might mean shabbier accommodation and unappetizing food, but that doesn’t have to be the case.

 Of course, where money falls short, you become more flexible.
 And as a 20-something solo traveler, my flexibility often allows me the opportunity to explore and experience things that may be deemed unfit for a 20-something solo traveler, especially for a girl.

 As a long-time surfer, I will review the Couchsurfing app, talk about Couchsurfing pros and cons, and touch on whether Couchsurfing is safe throughout my years using the platform.

 - Couchsurfing Review: Pros & Cons

 - A Review of the Couchsurfing App and Tips for Getting Hosted!